ryuichiueda/emcl/README.md

 ### mcl_node

 This node transforms laser scans and odometry transform messages to pose estimations by using an occupancy grid map.
+This node does not use any resetting method.

+### emcl_node

+This node works as mcl_node with expansion resettings.

 #### Subscribed Topics